Passport: Improving Automated Formal Verification Using Identifiers: Encodings

 Many variable names are not simply single unique words, but are made up of multiple parts.
 These parts could be multiple english words in camel case, such as the case in something like \verb|firstItemInList| broken into ``first'', ``item'', ``in'', and ``list''.
 Or they could be components of a single word that carry individual meaning, like \verb|prelocalizations| broken into ``pre'' ``local'' ``ization'' ``s''.
 By breaking these identifiers into pieces, \toolname can learn the meaning of shared pieces and generalize across identifiers.

-In the example from Section~\ref{sec:overview}, \toolname might break \lstinline{posnatMult} into \lstinline{[posnat, Mult]} or even \lstinline{[pos, nat, Mult]}.
-These tokens would be processed with a sequence model, so that the identifier's ultimate feature vector could reflect the fact that the identifier relates to the ``posnat'' type , or that it primarily relates to the multiplication operation.
+In the example from Section~\ref{sec:overview}, \toolname breaks \lstinline{posnatMult} into \lstinline{[pos, nat, Mult]}; with a different subword vocabulary, from a different set of variable occurrences in the training data, it might produce \lstinline{[posnat, Mult]}.
+These tokens are processed with a sequence model, so that the identifier's ultimate feature vector reflects the fact that the identifier relates to the ``posnat'' type, and that it primarily relates to the multiplication operation.

-To get a sense for this, let us consider an example.
+To get a sense for this, let us consider another example.
 The Coq standard library includes operations about the real numbers \lstinline{R}, like addition: